 Enabling Modbus communication

-The SUN2000 inverter supports Modbus TCP over its WiFi access point and through the Smart Dongle.
+The SUN2000 inverter supports Modbus TCP over its built-in WiFi access point and through the Smart Dongle.
 For a permanent connection with TapHome, the recommended approach is using a Huawei Smart Dongle-WLAN-FE (or Smart Dongle-4G) plugged into the inverter’s USB port.

 Connection options